 Have everything to hand

-In my post detailing what to pack in a diaper bag when traveling on a plane (which you can find here), I talk about an instant access bag.
+In my post detailing what to pack in a diaper bag for plane travel, I talk about an instant access bag.
 This is something I always have when flying with a baby, but it’s especially helpful on a long-haul flight with a lap baby.
 I pack a Ziploc bag with a few diapers, wipes, a bib, maybe a change of clothes for the baby, and put it in the seat back pocket so I can grab it quickly if I need it.
 With a lap baby, it’s especially hard to keep getting up and down to open the overhead bin and access a diaper bag, so having a few essential items to hand is really helpful.
 On a long-haul flight, I actually make a few of these up, and trade them out when I get the chance.